kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 Pods need to have finalizers so that we can reliably track how many of them run to completion and be able to determine when the Workload is Finished.

-A Pod-group reconciler would keep track of the groups of Pods and their respective Workload object, based on the `jobframework.Reconciler`.
-After a Workload is admitted, as the Pod-group reconciler ungates pods, it would keep an in-memory cache of expected ungated pods: the number of ungated pods that are not reflected in the informers yet, per Pod-group.
-This number decreases as the event handler observes Pods transition from being gated to ungated.

-In the Pod event handler, we decrement the counter when we see a transition from having the scheduling gate `kueue.x-k8s.io/admission` to not having it.
+The Pod reconciler will run in a "composable" mode: a mode where a Workload is composed of multiple objects.
+The `jobframework.Reconciler` will be reworked to accomodate this.

+After a Workload is admitted, each Pod that owns the workload enters the reconciliation loop.
+The reconciliation loop collects all the Pods that are not Failed and constructs an in-memory Workload.
+If there is an existing Workload in the cache and it has smaller Pod counters than the in-memory Workload, then it is considered unmatching and the Workload is evicted.

 In the Pod-group reconciler:
 1. If the Pod is not terminated, create a Workload for the pod group if one does not exist.
-2. If the Pod is terminated,
+2. If the Pod is
+   - Failed, or
-   - If the Workloald doesn't exist or the workload is finished, remove the finalizer.
+   - Succeeded and (the Workload doesn't exist or the workload is finished) Then remove the finalizer.
-3. ungated_pods_in_client: the number of non-terminated pods in the client that are admitted.
-   We only look at non-terminated pods to allow for terminated pods to be replaced.
-4. ungated_pods = ungated_pods_in_client + expected_ungated_pods.
-Note that this might temporarily
-   lead to double counting.
+3. Build the in-memory Workload.
+If its podset counters are greater than the stored Workload, then evict the Workload.
-2. For gated pods:
+4. For gated pods:
-  - If ungated_pods < admission.count, remove the gate, set nodeSelector, an increase
+  - remove the gate, set nodeSelector
-    expected_ungated_pods
-  - Else,
-    - If ungated_pods_in_informer < admission.count, we can't admit this Pod now to prevent
-      overbooking, but requeue this Pod for retry.
-    - Else, remove finalizer and delete the Pod, as it's beyond the allowed admission.
 5. If the number of terminated pods with a finalizer is greater than or equal to the admission count, and there are no non-terminated Pods, mark the Workload as Finished and remove the finalizers from the Pods.

 Note that we are only removing Pod finalizers once the Workload is finished.
 This is a simple way of managing finalizers, but it might lead to too many Pods lingering in etcd for a long time after terminated.
-In a future version, we can consider a better scheme similar to [Pod tracking in Jobs](https://kubernetes.io/blog/2022/12/29/scalable-job-tracking-ga/).

 ### Metrics